 Looking for a good night’s rest without having to depend on pills to do the job.
 Then try these natural remedies for insomnia and anxiety.

 1. Warm milk and honey: Are you the type of person who depends on alcohol to induce sleep?
 Well say no more, forget the alcoholic method that’ll leave you waking up with a hangover, try a warm cup of milk and honey today.

 The combination of warm milk and honey is one of the best-known natural sleep remedies.
 Why?
 The reason lies in the presence of tryptophan (an amino acid present in milk known for its ability to induce sleep).

 Carbohydrates such as honey help to transmit serotonin (a hormone that works as a sedative) faster to the brain cells.

 2. Chamomile tea: This is a great substitute for green tea which contains caffeine.
 Chamomile tea has calming effects and helps to induce sleep.
-It contains an antioxidant known as apigenin, which helps to decreases anxiety.
+It contains an antioxidant known as apigenin, which helps to decrease anxiety.

 3. Listening to soothing music: Making a playlist of slow songs to listen to before bed has a calming effect on the mind and relaxes the body, making it the simplest method on how to treat insomnia due to anxiety.